nielserkamp-ritense/open-ftv/apps/pap/README.md

   store:
     path: "<folder>"            # Location on disk where static policy files can be found (no default).
     recurse: true|false         # Flag to indicate the given folder and subfolders must be search recursively for policy files (default false).
+  tags:
+    path: "<folder>"            # Location on disk where static tag files can de found (no default).

 pip:   # attributes used for authorizing user interface requests.
   store: